 You might want to consider a membership to FlexJobs, the most trusted job board with flexible and remote work that is guaranteed to be scam-free.
 I have a membership here myself and I really like it!

-If you decide to try it, you can get 30 percent off the already small membership fee with promo code AFFILPROMO.
+If you decide to try it, you can get 30 percent off the already small one-month membership fee with promo code AFFILPROMO.
 Canceling is very easy if you don't find it meets your needs.